autocrypt/autocrypt/doc/faq.rst

-We opted for the less-aggressive design because we wanted to avoid annoyances for users who want to be able to get encrypted e-mail when they need it, but who actually have logistical trouble with handling encrypted messages (e.g. the user often uses a liimted e-mail client that cannot decrypt).
+We opted for the less-aggressive design because we wanted to avoid annoyances for users who want to be able to get encrypted e-mail when they need it, but who actually have logistical trouble with handling encrypted messages (e.g. the user often uses a liimted MUA that cannot decrypt).
 In particular, unpleasant surprises (unwanted encrypted mail) tended to happen when the communicating peers have different preferences, which can demotivate the very people for whom